Administrative & Staff Job Classifications

 Series: Fiscal - Professional

-The Fiscal Advanced Analyst is the second level of a four level professional fiscal management series Incumbents conducted full performance professional level duties in areas to include but not limited to: financial aid, grants, budget and reporting, and payroll.
+The Fiscal Advanced Analyst is the second level of a five level professional fiscal management series Incumbents conducted full performance professional level duties in areas to include but not limited to: financial aid, grants, budget and reporting, and payroll.
 The Fiscal Advanced Analyst is distinguished from the Fiscal Analyst by its responsibility for performing a wide range of detailed and complex accounting functions pertaining to assigned area.
 Incumbents may function as a lead capacity.
 The Fiscal Advanced Analyst is distinguished from the Fiscal Supervisor who has supervisory responsibility over one or more functional areas.

 TYPICAL CLASS ESSENTIAL DUTIES